TITLE: The Cruel Prince

 I honestly have so many questions running around in my head, and it’s crazy!

-There are moments throughout this book that I was bored.
+There are many moments in this book that are slow.
+As a result, it made me bored.
 The book has two sections: book one and book two.
 I feel like the first book is the most slow for me.
 This is mainly because it has a lot of character development rather than plot.

-After having read the book, I do in fact understand why the book is written this way.
+After reading the book, I understand why it is written this way.
 But it did make it difficult for me to get into it.
-During the second book, there were so many moments that I was completely captured by what was happening and seriously wanted more!
+The second book has so many moments that captivated me and I seriously want more!

 Jude as a protagonist is extremely unlikeable and I don’t think I’m the only one thinking that.
-I actually do think this is on purpose.
-I feel like Jude is meant to be unlikeable and manipulative, while also greedy and determined.
+She’s unlikeable (at least to me) and manipulative.
+She’s also greedy and determined.
+But I do think this is on purpose.
 I absolutely LOVE Vivi and Oak.
 But since they’re such minor characters, I didn’t get as much of them as I wanted.

 I also feel like the title of this book should have been “The Cruel Princes” because wow!
 The entirety of the Royal Court is just cruel and vicious.
 You never know whether to like them or hate them because they’re such tricksters!